sven-lange-last/cloud-logs/priority-insights/daily-index-limit/README.md

 Once the daily index field limit is reached, the following will happen when **Priority insights** processes log records:

 * Unknown fields are no longer added to the daily index and their field values are not indexed.
 Such fields and their values are not lost because **Priority insights** always stores the full log record.
-Field-based search for such fields won't work - only full-text search on their values.
+  Such fields will NOT be searched - neither in full-text nor in field-based search.
 * Field values of fields that are already known in the daily index will be indexed as usual.

 Example: